liferay/liferay-docs/discover/deployment/articles/04-managing-liferay-with-liferay-connected-services/04-using-lcs.markdown

 In addition to displaying fix pack messages, the Alerts table also displays many other kinds of messages.
 For example, an alert appears whenever a server is offline.
 Other alerts appear when monitoring is unavailable, the patching tool is unavailable, or LCS detects other issues.
+Note that the Alerts table only appears when there are alerts to display.
+If there aren't any alerts, then a status message appears indicating that all the servers in your project are online and connected to LCS.

 LCS lists the environments in your project on the left side of the screen.
 You can also create new environments here by clicking the Add Environment tab.
 Note